Back-end Engineering Articles

 2.One-to-many:

-One Entity from entity set X can be associated with multiple entities of entity set Y. Still, an entity from entity set Y can be related to at least one Entity.
+One entity from entity set X can be associated with multiple entities of entity set Y, but an entity from entity set Y can be associated with at least one entity.

 For example, one class consists of multiple students.